Meet Dr. Charles R. Drew

 Charles Drew Science Scholars program is named after Dr. Charles R. Drew, an eminent black physician and researcher, a pioneer in blood plasma preservation and was a major contributor to the advancement of blood banking in the US.

-In his 1940 dissertation, “Banked Blood,” Drew detailed his discovery that separating plasma from whole blood greatly extended the possible storage time before use, resulting in mass distribution of plasma units to WWII victims.
-In 1941, he was appointed director of the American Red Cross plasma storage program for the U.S. armed forces.
-However, he took issue with a military directive to segregate supplies for blacks and whites, and resigned in less than a year.
+In his 1940 dissertation, “Banked Blood,” Drew detailed his discovery that separating plasma from whole blood greatly extended the possible storage time before use, resulting in the mass distribution of plasma units to WWII victims.
+In 1941, he was appointed as the director of the American Red Cross plasma storage program for the U.S. armed forces.
+However, he took issue with a military directive to segregate supplies for blacks and whites and resigned in less than a year.